jassalarjan/AetherTrack/NOTIFICATION_TROUBLESHOOTING.md

 4. **[ ] Browser Settings Allow Notifications?**
    - Check your browser's notification settings
-   - TaskFlow should be in the "Allowed" list
+   - AetherTrack should be in the "Allowed" list

 ## Step-by-Step Debugging